UpStride/tutorial/quaternion-transformers/README.md

 Example: `python train_and_eval.py @arguments/args_translation.txt --type real --num_heads 1`

+For a description of all the available arguments, run `python train_and_eval.py -h` .

 ### Compute the BLEU score <a name="bleu"></a>

 The most common metric to evaluate the performance of neural machine translation models is to use the [BLEU](https://en.wikipedia.org/wiki/BLEU) score.
 After completing the training of your transformer for machine translation, run: